Best! Santa! Ever!

 Knowing that most kids around the age of two years are not particularly fond of the giant stranger in the bright red suit (understandably so, when you think about it) and knowing that Lucas is already less than fond of meeting new people, I was pretty sure we wouldn’t be able to get him within about five feet of Santa’s lap.
 Much as I’d've liked a picture of all three on Santa’s knee, I wasn’t willing to stress anybody out over it.

-So Tristan and Santa walked right over to Santa, and Santa greeted them by name because his eflin assistant had leaned over and whispered their names in his ear after consulting our registration paper.
+So Tristan and Simon walked right over to Santa, and Santa greeted them by name because his eflin assistant had leaned over and whispered their names in his ear after consulting our registration paper.
 I’ve never seen that done before, and what a brilliant addition to the Santa experience!
 I mean, he’s supposed to know everything, right?
 So why should Santa be asking their names?
 Nice touch.

 Santa with Tristan and Simon